2010 United States Senate elections in Illinois

-Election information

-The primaries and general elections of both the special election and regularly scheduled election coincided with those for House and those for state offices.

 Background

-Vacancy

 Barack Obama, the former United States Senator holding this seat, was elected President of the United States on November 4, 2008, and subsequently resigned from the Senate on November 16, 2008.
-Illinois law provides for the Governor of Illinois to appoint replacements for Senate vacancies.
+Illinois law provides for the Governor of Illinois, then Rod Blagojevich, to appoint replacements for Senate vacancies.

-Burris's appointment
+Burris' appointment

 On December 9, 2008, the FBI arrested Governor Rod Blagojevich (D) on various corruption charges, most notably allegations that he attempted to sell the appointment to the vacant U.S. Senate seat.
 On December 31, 2008, Blagojevich nevertheless appointed former Illinois Attorney General Roland Burris to fill the vacancy.
 After initially seeking to exclude Burris, Senate Democrats relented, and Burris was seated on January 15, 2009.

-Burris later declined to run for re-election.
+Burris later declined to run for election.

-Turnout

 For the state-run primary elections (Democratic, Republican, and Green), turnout was 21.74%, with 1,652,202 votes cast.

-For the general election, the special election saw turnout of 47.24%, with 3,545,984 votes cast and the regularly-scheduled election saw turnout of 49.35% with 3,704,473 votes cast.
+For the general election, the special election saw a turnout of 47.24%, with 3,545,984 votes cast and the regularly scheduled election saw a turnout of 49.35% with 3,704,473 votes cast.